perrying/pytorch-consistency-regularization/README.md

-# Consistency Regularizations for Semi-supervised Learning with PyTorch
+# Consistency Regularization for Semi-supervised Learning with PyTorch
 This repositrory includes consistency regularization algorithms for semi-supervised learning:
 - Pi-Model
 - Pseudo-label